✅ Speak With an Admissions Specialist 24/7

 An illustration depicting cocaine detection in urine tests.

 Urine testing is the most common approach for identifying cocaine consumption and its by-products.
-Drug tests focus on the detection of benzoylecgonine, which is a principal metabolite of cocaine.
+Drug tests or drug screens focus on the detection of benzoylecgonine, which is a principal metabolite of cocaine.
 A concentration of 300 micrograms per liter in urine typically indicates a positive test result.
+The detection window for cocaine in urine, also known as the detection time, varies depending on several factors.

 Typical Detection Window for Cocaine in Urine